Ehlmann-research-group/WISER/README.md

 7.  `conda install astropy`

-This should be sufficient to get ISWB running on Windows.
+This should be sufficient to get WISER running on Windows.